HASTE-project/ansible-benchmarking/readme.md

 **Note that many hosts do not have public IPs, you will need to configure SSH forwarding via one of the servers with a public IP**

 ```
-ansible -i hosts_uppmax all -a "echo hi"
+ansible -i hosts_uppmax_ldsa all -a "echo hi"
 ansible -i hosts_hpc2n all -a "echo hi"
 ```